-Biden, Trudeau to hold talks on migration, Haiti and more
+Biden, Trudeau meet on migration, China and more

 “We’re seeing an increase in irregular migration going north into Canada, which reflects the regional and global migration challenge, as we’ve been talking about,” White House press secretary Karine Jean-Pierre told reporters on Thursday.
 “We’re committed to working with them to address it, including by prioritizing orderly and safe migration through regular pathways.”

 Regarding Haiti, Canada is being nudged by the U.S. and other allies to lead an international mission there to deal with the ongoing humanitarian and security crisis.
+Canada was expected to announce on Friday $100 million ($72.7 million U.S.) in new aid for Haiti, according to Canadian officials.

 Haitian Prime Minister Ariel Henry and the country’s Council of Ministers sent an urgent appeal last October calling for “the immediate deployment of a specialized armed force, in sufficient quantity” to stop the crisis caused partly by the “criminal actions of armed gangs.”
 But more than five months later, no countries have stepped forward.
 Canada’s top military official has suggested the country doesn’t have the capacity.